Food Laws & Regulations (International)

 • We recommend that students take only one course per semester if they are also working full time.

-The Institute for Food Laws and Regulations at Michigan State University offers food law courses taught online by an international network of food science, academic, and legal professionals, who understand the complex nature of food laws and how they impact the flow of food and agricultural products across national boundaries.
+The Institute for Food Laws and Regulations (IFLR) at Michigan State University offers food law courses taught online by a network of food science, academic, and legal professionals, who understand the complex nature of food laws and how they impact the flow of food and agricultural products.
+Students earn a certificate in international or United States food law after successful completion of 12 applicable credits.
+IFLR also offers a Master of Science in Food Regulatory Affairs.

 Our students are generally early to mid-career professionals, with titles such as analyst, manager, supervisor, specialist, director, or general counsel, in the areas of compliance, quality assurance, labeling, regulatory affairs, risk mitigation, and crisis management.
 Our alumni become known as the “go to” person for matters related to food laws and regulations within their organizations.